DefenderOfBasic/notebook/source/content/Maxwell's Game.md

 Is this true or false:

-> Maxwell's Game as a thought experiment demonstrates a way to extract energy from a system
+> (1) Maxwell's Game is a thought experiment demonstrates a way to extract "free energy" from a system.
+We know this is not possible, the question is why.
+>
+> (2) An incorrect explanation is that

 ----